 - Check your emotions at the table.
 If your child refuses to eat, don’t react or exert pressure.
 (And in the same vein, don’t praise your child for eating.)
 Aim for mealtime to be pressure-free.

 And now, the things you should refrain from with baby-led weaning:

-- Never put food in your baby’s mouth.
+- Never put finger food in your baby’s mouth.
 Let your baby self-feed.

 - Refrain from pressuring your baby to eat.
-It’s up to you to offer healthy and safe foods, but it’s up to your baby to decide when and how much to eat.
+It’s up to you to offer healthy and safe foods, but it’s up to your baby to decide how much to eat.

 - Never put your fingers in your baby’s mouth to get food out.
 If a too-big piece of food has broken off into their mouth, coach your baby to spit it out by sticking out your own tongue dramatically.

 - Refrain from employing distractions (phones, videos, music, tv, reading, etc..) to get your baby to sit still for a meal.
 Meals can be fun, but keep it about the food.

 Ready for more?
 Check out our First Foods database for the best first foods with baby-led weaning.